thanhdinhbao/MIT-Project/README.md

 After launching, you can view the `API documentation` at http://127.0.0.1:8080/docs and directly test the interface online for a quick experience.

-## Voice Synthesis 🗣

-A list of all supported voices can be viewed here: [Voice List](./docs/voice-list.txt)

 ## Subtitle Generation 📜

 Currently, there are 2 ways to generate subtitles: